NeneWang/docs/jou-project/corp-visualizer.md

 ---

 - _For the future…_ new field: **pf_global_company_per_email_count**
 - Number of companies associated with this email for any state

 ---
 Design strategy:

 Questions:
 - How will update work in this case?
 	- Every time the merge operation is runned. => Update procedure for number of companies associated.
-	- Every time rows are inserted. the formation table view checked on insert.
+	- **Every time rows are inserted**. the formation table view checked on insert.
-	- Every time rows are inserted.
-Either as a separate query, or at the same time. each.
+	- **Every time rows are inserted**.
+Either as a separate query, or at the same time. once. (as a stored procedure, to store and compute the count of companies per email)